CSC207-2022F-UofT/course-project-insane-hr-system/README.md

 In our database (main -> database -> HR_DB.sqlite -> employees), there are some test users.
-You may log in as any of the existing users by the username and password. (username: test, password: test)
+You may log in as any of the existing users by the username and password. (username: test, password: test) Some login user that can try: username  passward
+User in Test Department
+test  test
+employee  pass1

+User in Physics Department
+Wuuu0000  123
+LLLL0000  LLLL0000
+Newt0000  Newt0000
+SSSS0000  SSSS0000

+Moreover, you can create any employee by CEO. and create any project

 # Main Features